Skip to main content

 Strengthening Himalayan Indigenous climate knowledge and resilience.

-Himalayan Climate Watch Network is building an Indigenous led climate knowledge ecosystem for the Himalayan region.
+Himalayan Climate Watch Network (HCWN) is building an Indigenous-led climate knowledge ecosystem for the Himalayan region.

-We centre Traditional Ecological Knowledge, community led climate insights and South–South Indigenous collaboration to ensure that Himalayan communities lead climate understanding, adaptation and governance.
+We centre Traditional Ecological Knowledge, community climate insights, and South–South collaboration so Himalayan communities can lead climate understanding, adaptation, and governance.

 Himalayan mountain landscape